 1966: Wilson Pickett recorded his version of Chris Kenner’s “Land of 1000 Dances” at FAME Studios in Muscle Shoals, Alabama.
 The single became his third #1 hit on the R&B charts, his first song to enter the Billboard Hot 100’s top 10, and his biggest pop hit, peaking at #6.

-1967: After seven weeks on the UK singles chart, guitarist Jeff Beck’s first solo single “Hi Ho Silver Lining” peaked at #14.
+1967: After spending seven weeks on the UK singles chart, guitarist Jeff Beck’s first solo single, “Hi Ho Silver Lining,” peaked at #14.
 Written by American songwriters Scott English and Larry Weiss, the composition was first released in March by London band The Attack a few days before Beck’s version.

-1968: Actor Richard Harris debuted on the Billboard Hot 100 with “MacArthur’s Park.”
-Written by Jim Webb initially for The Association, the song became Harris’ only top 40 single in the US, peaking at #2 on the Hot 100, and reached #1 in Australia and Canada.
+1968: Actor Richard Harris debuted on the Billboard Hot 100 with “MacArthur Park.”
+The song was written by Jim Webb at the request of producer Bones Howe, who wanted a pop song with different movements and changing time signatures, but Webb’s composition was rejected by Howe and the Association, for whom it was intended.
+In late 1967, Webb ended up writing and producing Harris’ debut album, which was recorded with the Wrecking Crew session musicians.
+Among the tracks was “MacArthur Park,” which became Harris’ only top 40 single in the US, peaking at #2 on the Hot 100, and reached #1 in Australia and Canada.

-1970: The live triple album of selected performances from the 1969 Woodstock festival was released on Atlantic’s Cotillion label.
-The album was certified gold within two weeks and a month later topped the Billboard pop chart for four straight weeks.
-A year later in 1971, a second Woodstock double album was released with additional recordings.
+1970: Woodstock: Music from the Original Soundtrack and More, the first live album featuring selected performances from the 1969 Woodstock counterculture festival, was released as a triple LP on Atlantic Records’ Cotillion label.
+It was certified gold within two weeks, and a month later topped the Billboard pop chart for four straight weeks.
+A second collection of recordings from the festival, Woodstock Two, was released a year later.

 1970: The Beatles released their last single as a group, “The Long and Winding Road” backed with “For You Blue.”
 The record became their twentieth and final #1 hit on the Billboard Hot 100.